-Achilles problems are amongst the most common issues that we deal with every day - especially with clients who are regular runners or walkers.
+Achilles problems are amongst the most common issues that therapists deal with every day - especially with clients who are regular runners or walkers

 Trigger Point Treatment Protocol